 - Driving time: 4 h

-As you reach St. George Island, you find a Northwest Florida destination that’s different than the more famous Pensacola Beach and Panama City Beach.
-On the so called Forgotten Coast the tranquil island doesn’t offer the liveliness that you find elsewhere.
+As you reach St. George Island, you find a Northwest Florida destination much different than the more famous Pensacola Beach and Panama City Beach.
+Embrace the so called Forgotten Coast, a tranquil place without the liveliness found elsewhere.

-There are no high rises on St. George Island, and you don’t find the great selection of hotels, places to dine and watering holes that other Florida destinations have.
-But that’s the whole charm with the serene Florida island.
+There are no high rises on St. George Island, and you don’t find the endless selection of hotels and off-the-beach distractions that many other Florida destinations pride themselves for — how incredibly refreshing.

-St. George Island is a splendid destination if you want some quiet time before the Gulf Coast road trip itinerary takes you down to South Florida.
-With its natural appearance still intact and an in general slower pace the island offers the perfect opportunity to unwind.
+St. George Island is a splendid destination for some quiet time before the Gulf Coast road trip itinerary takes you down to South Florida.
+With its natural appearance still intact and an in general slower pace, the island offers the perfect opportunity to unwind.

-With the island’s undeniable beauty it’s hard to imagine that such a gem ever could be forgotten.
+Considering the island’s undeniable beauty, it’s hard to imagine that such a gem ever could be forgotten.
 What St. George offers to the Gulf Coast road trip itinerary is humble but still alluring.

 9. Clearwater Beach, FL – The Texas to Florida road trip takes a turn down south